research-software-directory/research-software-directory/README.md

 Second, note that both your browser and the Research Software Directory server cache data for performance reasons.
 This means that when you ask to see a product page, you will likely get to see an old version of that page, because the browser knows it recently downloaded the data for that page, so it assumes it doesn't need to download it again.
 You can easily circumvent this behavior using the so-called _query_ part of URLs.
 Let's say you want to see  https://www.research-software.nl/software/xenon but you want to make sure that it really is the latest version, not some cached version.
 You can do so by appending a question mark followed by some random characters, for example https://www.research-software.nl/software/xenon?29837498y3490y
 (``?29837498y3490y`` is the query part of the URL).
-The browser considers this a previously unseen web page because the URL is different, and will therefore show you the latest data.
+This way, both the browser and server consider it a previously unseen web page because the URL is different, and will therefore show you the latest data.

 # FAQ